-Victorian jewelers were masters at working with gold to create wonderfully intricate designs.
-They were adept at exploiting the sculptural qualities of the precious metal to create jewels that elegantly dance and sparkle in reflected light while maintaining a pleasing solidity and weightiness.
+Late Victorian cufflink makers were masters at working with gold to create wonderfully detailed, eye-catching designs.
+They were adept at exploiting the sculptural qualities of gold to create jewels that elegantly danced and sparkled in the flickering light of the day while maintaining a pleasing solidity and weightiness in the design.
 These cufflinks are an exceptional example.

 The cufflinks are beautifully constructed with sturdy curved bridges connecting the oval fronts to stationary "bean backs".
 H.A.
 Kirby was a maker of fine cufflinks and other jewels who worked in Providence, Rhode Island from about 1885 to 1920.

 The firm's maker's mark (a small Maltese cross in a circular recess) is stamped on the inner surfaces of the bean backs along with "14K" for the purity of the gold.